nsumner/web-socket-networking/README.md

 specified web page above.
 By clicking `Connect`, the page gains access to chat on the server via web sockets in browsers that support web sockets.

+## Running the Example Flutter Chat Client

+If you have Flutter installed, then a very simple chat client in Flutter will also be built inside the build directory.
+From the build directory, this can be run using:

+    cd flutterclient
+    flutter run

+You can then enter the chat server location into the client to connect to the server and start chatting.
+For instance, to connect to the server configured in the previous example, we could enter:

+    ws://localhost:4000

+to connect to the local server on port 4000.